happysashimi/happysashimi/README.md

 - 👋 Hi, I’m @happysashimi
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning css html js lua hash and more.
+- 🌱 I’m currently learning css, html, js, lua, powershell, sqlite3, git, postgresql and more.
-- 💞️ I’m looking to collaborate on nothing lol
+- 💞️ I’m looking to collaborate on roblox studio
-- 📫 How to reach me nuh uh.
+- 📫 How to reach me: use a black van. offer some candy.
-- 😄 Pronouns:im him
+- 😄 Pronouns:him
-- ⚡ Fun fact: im a minor.
+- ⚡ Fun fact: A minor.